Skip to content

 export https_proxy=http://proxy.alcf.anl.gov:3128

 To run a container on Polaris you can use the submission script described here.
-Below we have described the submission script for your understanding.
+Below is an explanation of the job submission script.

 #!/bin/sh